KearneyDevs/FKJoinery/README.md

 # FKJoinery
-Minimalist Site to display static content of Business
+Minimalist site to display static content of the business